The Road to Success Will Not Always Be Smooth.

 The road to success will not always be smooth.
-By preparing for potential problems, you will be better prepared to overcome obstacles when they come your way.
+In fact, it is often fraught with difficult situations and all sorts of potential problems.
+By learning how to anticipate problems and becoming a problem solver, you will be better prepared to overcome potential obstacles when they come your way.

-The Five Ways to Prepare for Potential Problems Are the Following:
+Five Great Ways to Prepare for Potential Problems Are the Following:

-1. You need to understand that obstacles are a part of the process.
-If you know that you will face roadblocks along the way, you won’t be flustered when they occur.
+- You need to understand that obstacles are a part of the process.
+If you know that you will face potential challenges along the way, you won’t be flustered when they occur.

-3. By doing what you love, the obstacles that you face will not be as aggravating to the process.
+- By doing what you love, difficult challenges that you face will not be as aggravating as you work toward the big picture.

 In my case, my sister, who was my maid of honor, left her beautiful custom flower bouquet back at the hotel where we had been getting ready.
 Once at the church, there wasn’t time for her to go back for the flowers.
 Instead, she was able to find some artificial flowers and ribbon in the Sunday school room of the church.
 She was able to create a make-shift bouquet on the spot.

-The practical benefit of this advice has become extremely obvious in the last few months.
+The practical benefit of this advice has become extremely obvious throughout 2020.
 No one could have prepared for Covid-19 and mobs in the street.
 Companies and leaders who treat themselves as victims and sit back and wait for the world to get back to “normal” are making a big mistake.
-It would be like me getting angry with my sister and calling off the wedding.
+Imagine if, instead of finding a way to proceed with my wedding, I got angry with my sister and called off the wedding entirely!
+When you learn to bounce back from problems that inevitably arise, you’ll learn that there are unlimited ways to do things the “right way.”

 Think about a time when something did not go as planned, but the solution ended up being a better choice.
 Perhaps you did not have a certain ingredient for a recipe, but your alternative option made that dish far more delicious.